maglietti/explore-ai3/tutorials/first-java-app/07-continuous-query.md

 }
 ```

+> [!note]
-> **Note**: This service monitors four different transit conditions: delayed vehicles, vehicle bunching (multiple vehicles too close together), low route coverage, and offline vehicles.
+> This service monitors four different transit conditions: delayed vehicles, vehicle bunching (multiple vehicles too close together), low route coverage, and offline vehicles.
 Each condition is checked using a separate SQL query executed on a regular schedule.
 This modular approach makes it easy to add or remove monitoring conditions as needed.

+> [!important]
-> **Checkpoint #2**: Take some time to review the `ServiceMonitor` class and understand:
+> **Checkpoint**: Take some time to review the `ServiceMonitor` class and understand:
 >
 > - How it schedules multiple monitoring tasks
 > - The four different types of alerts it detects